 Breastfeeding and Dental Procedures

-Many mothers are concerned regarding any medication they may receive during dental procedures and the affect it has on their breastfeeding infant or their milk supply.
+Many parents are concerned regarding medications they may receive during dental procedures and the affect it has on their breastfeeding infant or their milk supply.
 Rest assured, dental x-rays, novocain and other drugs used for local anesthesia are considered compatible with breastfeeding; meaning there is no effect on milk supply or on the nursing infant.
 Most of these medication do not pass into the milk at all or are poorly absorbed, and have no affect on the infant.
 Medications used for oral sedation or IV sedation are also generally compatible with breastfeeding.

 Nitrous oxide sedation (known as laughing gas) is also not a problem for breastfeeding mother since it is rapidly eliminated from the body via the lungs.